Our content delivery network (CDN)

 Bouncer’s Fastly service

 We have asked them to increase this limit for Bouncer’s service a few times as the number of domains it handled grew, and the limit is currently 3500.
-We have about 3000 domains so shouldn’t need to increase it again for a while.
+We have about 2000 domains so shouldn’t need to increase it again for a while.